husjon/valheim_server_oci_setup/Setting Up Valheim Dedicated Server with Oracle Cloud Infrastructure - Instructions.md

     ```bash
     bash ./setup_valheim_server.sh
     ```
+    **Note:** If you're playing on Console or Xbox Game Pass / Microsoft Game Pass, please enable Crossplay.
+    Also, read the [Crossplay](#crossplay-console--game-pass) section.

-    This will take a couple of minutes to complete.
-    The script installs all the necessary packages and set up the server with initial values.
+    The installation will take a couple of minutes to complete as the script installs all the necessary packages and set up the server with initial values.
     Once it finishes it let you know that we need to make a small edit to one file then start the server.